|(a) To be approved under this subchapter, a driver

 an adult who meets the requirements of Texas Transportation Code, §521.222(d)(2).

 (3) Classroom only program.
-This program shall consist
+This program must consist

 of at least 32 hours of classroom instruction.